The word mustard derives from Latin for mustum (fermented wine) + ardens (hot seeds).

 - 2 tsp (10ml) turmeric powder (OPTIONAL)

-- Add brown and yellow seeds, water (colder water for spicier, warm water for more mellow) and garlic cloves in a food processor or blender.
-Mix about 6-8 minutes
+- Add brown and yellow seeds, garlic cloves and water (colder water for spicier, warm water for more mellow) to a food processor or blender.
+Mix for 6-10 minutes, until the liquid becomes mucilaginous.

-- Add mixture to a clean wide mouth pint mason jar.
+- Add mixture to a clean pint sized or larger glass jar.

-- Add mustard powder.
+- Mix in mustard powder.
 To achieve a mellower/less spicy mustard, wait 10 minutes before adding remaining ingredients.

 - Add salt, turmeric, honey (if using) and pickle brine to jar.